-The family member, who is identified as the main contact person in the Philippines, will be contacted by phone at the end of the interview to ensure the correctness of the contact information and to schedule a baseline personal interview with family members to obtain information regarding the situation of the household.
+The family member who is identified as the main contact person in the Philippines will be contacted by phone at the end of the interview to ensure the correctness of the contact information and to inform them that a member of the survey team will visit and conduct an interview.
 These baseline interviews with the family members take place shortly after the interview with the migrant.
 Some households can only be interviewed with some delay due to the remoteness of their location.

-Follow-up survey with HSWs
+Wave 2 follow-up survey with HSWs

-Round 2 will measure the short-run effects of the intervention.
-It will take place around eight months after the departure of each migrant.
-Since direct contact with the migrants in the destination countries is extremely difficult (no permission to make calls by employer, no cellphone available, roaming cost incurred for the migrant), a knowledgeable family member in the Philippines will be interviewed instead to provide proxy information about the most important indicators.
+Survey round 2 took place around eight months after the departure of each migrant.
+Since direct contact with the migrants in the destination countries is extremely difficult (no permission to make calls by employer, no cellphone available, roaming cost incurred for the migrant), a knowledgeable family member in the Philippines was interviewed instead to provide proxy information about the most important indicators.
 While these indicators are likely to be measured with error, the proxy interviews help to keep attrition as low as possible.
-In addition, we will reach out to a subsample of HSWs in Hong Kong who have generally better communication opportunities.
-Obtaining direct information at least for a subsample allows us to judge the quality of the proxy interviews and detect potential systematic biases.
-The main analysis will be carried out with data collect by the proxy interviews.
-The comparison between directly and indirectly obtained information will be used to interpret the results.
+In addition, we reached out to a subsample of HSWs in Hong Kong who have generally better communication opportunities.
+This direct information at least for a subsample allowed us to judge the quality of the proxy interviews and detect potential systematic biases.
+We concluded that collecting information using direct interviews at least for a substantial share of the sample will be of great importance for the next wave.